 At first I was always the youngest person in the group.
 I had flashes of technical brilliance, and as some managers told me many years later also a reputation for being a bit difficult to control.
 As the years passed I outgrew the mantle of favored young person without ever completely growing into either marketing or management.

-In 1989 I moved to the Boston area of Massachusetts and married Kaye.
-Nobody could predict what would happen, other than that it would be an interesting adventure.
+In 1989 I moved to the Boston area of New England (i.e. eastern Massachusetts) and married Kaye.
+Nobody -most of all us- could predict what would happen, other than that it would be an interesting adventure.
 Initially we lived in Beverly.

 After Jennie was born and before Caleb was born we moved further north to Ipswich.
 Ipswich is a tiny town, around 6000 people decades ago and only a little over double that now, with a social milieu reminiscent of Mayberry RFD.
 It's about 35 miles from downtown Boston, about as far outside the 128 beltway as the beltway is outside of downtown Boston.
 Ipswich is a good compromise of cost, commute distance, and decent schools.
 The commuter rail line from Boston goes right through Ipswich on its way to Newburyport.